CogStack/CogStack-Pipeline/docs/quickstart/index.md

 * Short Description,
 * Medical Transcription Sample Report (in free text format).

-The collection comprises of 4873 documents in total.
+The collection comprises in total of 4873 documents.
 A sample document is shown in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.

 ## Preparing the data